 As said before, after the clasification the next version of the movement is 2612.1.
 Stamp 2612.1 and SU are added to the movement, everything is written in English (before that in Russian).
 First movements after those changes still have serial number.
 Next watch has this model of the movement.

 Very soon 2612.1 lost serial number.
 Breguet balance wheel is changed to flat one, stud barier is changed.
-This version of the movement is in this watch:
+This version of the movement is in those two watches:

 In 1992 when SU was splited to several independent countries, nothing important happened in the development of this movement.
 Only the SU on the backplate was removed and of course "Made in USSR" was replaced by "Made in Russia" in the dial of the watch.
 Example can be seen on this watch: